Rigidity of Asymptotically Hyperboloidal Initial Data Sets with Vanishing Mass: Introduction

 \section{Introduction}

-In general relativity, the total mass for an isolated gravitational model is a fundamental physical quantity that captures the energy contained within the spacetime.
-Beyond its physical significance, this mass also serves as a geometric invariant in differential geometry.
-In particular, the vanishing mass condition, where the total mass of the system equals zero, exhibits remarkable rigidity in well-known cases, such as for asymptotically flat initial data sets \cite{SY1981,BeigChrusciel,CM2006,HL2020} and in certain special cases of the asymptotically hyperbolic setting \cite{ACG2008,Maerten2006,HJM2020}.
-In this paper, we show the rigidity of asymptotically hyperboloidal initial data sets with vanishing mass.
+In general relativity, the total mass for an isolated gravitational model is a fundamental physical quantity and serves as important geometric invariant in differential geometry.
+The \emph{vanishing mass} case is remarkably rigid in several settings, including asymptotically flat initial data sets \cite{SY1981,BeigChrusciel,CM2006,HL2020} and certain special cases of the asymptotically hyperbolic setting \cite{ACG2008,Maerten2006,HJM2020}.
+In this paper we prove rigidity for \emph{asymptotically hyperboloidal} initial data with zero mass.

-Asymptotically hyperboloidal initial data sets can be roughly defined as triples $(M^n,g,k)$ where $M$ is an $n$-dimensional smooth manifold, $g$ is a Riemannian metric asymptotic to the hyperbolic metric $b$ at infinity, and $k$ is a symmetric $(0,2)$-tensor field on $M$ that is asymptotic to the metric $g$ at infinity.
+An asymptotically hyperboloidal initial data set is a triple $(M^n,g,k)$ where $M$ is an $n$–manifold, $g$ is asymptotic to the hyperbolic metric $b$ at infinity, and $k$ is a symmetric $(0,2)$–tensor asymptotic to $g$.
 These initial data sets arise as hyperboloidal slices of asymptotically Minkowski spacetime, which are important in general relativity for studying the dynamics of gravitational waves, see for instance \cite{Penrose1982,SchoenYauBondi,BieriChrusciel}.
-The case when $k$ approaches zero at infinity has been extensively studied as well; such initial data sets are called asymptotically Anti-de Sitter (AdS) initial data sets, corresponding to slices of asymptotically AdS spacetime.
+The case when $k$ approaches zero at infinity has been extensively studied as well; such initial data sets are called asymptotically Anti-de Sitter (AdS) initial data sets, corresponding to slices of asymptotically AdS spacetime, cf. \cite{Zhang2004,Maerten2006,CMT2006,XZ2008,WX2015}.

-For such initial data sets, the energy-momentum functional is well-defined, providing a notion of the total mass as a fundamental geometric invariant that generalizes the ADM mass for asymptotically flat initial data sets.
+For such initial data sets, the energy-momentum functional is well-defined, providing a notion of the total mass as a fundamental geometric invariant.
 The Positive Mass Conjecture for such initial data sets asserts that the total mass is nonnegative, provided the dominant energy condition (DEC) holds, and that the mass vanishes only for hypersurfaces of Minkowski spacetime (or correspondingly, of AdS spacetime).
-The positive mass inequality for asymptotically hyperboloidal initial data sets has been established for the spin case by \cite{CJL2004,CM2006,XZ2008}.
-For the non-spin case in dimension $3$, it was proven by \cite{Sakovich2021} using the Jang equation and by \cite{CWY2016} using the Liu-Yau quasi-local mass.
-The Jang equation approach has been generalized in \cite{Lundberg2023} to the dimension between $3$ and $7$.
-However, the equality case, which characterizes when the mass is exactly zero, remains unresolved except in the case when $k=g$ or $E=0$.
-As mentioned above, our main result establishes rigidity for the asymptotically hyperboloidal case as follows: